-Defenders of Erdogan will argue that Erdogan is struggling against the secular Kemalists to hold on to power, but the fact of the matter is Erdogan’s AKP has not only aligned with the openly secular MHP party, they have also been leading the charge in cracking down on Islamic activists and dissidents, accusing them of colluding with Gulenists or even being Gulenists.
-The most recent victims being Alparslan Kuytul and his Furkan movement.
-[10
+Defenders of Erdogan will argue that Erdogan is struggling against the secular Kemalists to hold on to power, but the fact of the matter is Erdogan’s AKP has not only aligned with the openly secular MHP party instead of the existing Islamic Parties, but they have also been leading the charge in cracking down on Islamic activists and dissidents, accusing them of colluding with Gulenists or even being Gulenists when the fact of the matter is, most of Erdogan’s dissidents couldn’t be further from the Gulen movement and Gulenist ideology.
+With the entire nation relatively united in their hatred for the Gulenists since the failed coup, it is a convenient card for Erdogan to use to delegitimize any kind of dissent.
+The most recent victims of these crackdowns and smear campaigns have been Alparslan Kuytul and his Furkan movement.

 That should tell us enough about Erdogan’s prioritization of empowering his Islamic constituents.

 And that should be enough for all of us to realize that these OIC summits are nothing but lip service to the Muslims in Palestine.
-Every single one of these so-called Islamic leaders is dealing with the devil under the table.
+Every single one of these so-called Islamic leaders is dealing with the devil under the table to secure their own power.
 Within their own borders and beyond it.

-As long as we settle for having leaders like Erdogan, we cannot do anything to stop the Israelis.
+As long as we settle for having leaders like Erdogan, whose politics is defined by compromises, we cannot do anything to stop the Israelis.

 May Allah protect us all and give us the strength to overcome our oppressors.